 Three Main Crimes in an AI Source Code

 When developing big code bases for research, it is helpful to debug them carefully to avoid claiming wrongly.
 In general, however one cannot guard against all possible sort of errors (e.g., an error in the underline library is extremely hard to detect).
-I have a feeling that there is an underline power law like distribution where making sure that your code has no error with probability 1-p requires number of debugging hours that grow polynomially with 1/p.
+I have a feeling that there is an underline power law like distribution where making sure that your code has no error with probability at least 1-p requires number of debugging hours that grow polynomially with 1/p.
 There is a fair bit of research now on writing provable code (for example, see this paper from Selsam, Liang and Dill).
 However, today most research code don’t use these automated proving techniques.
 I have come up with the following quick checks to make sure that your code doesn’t contain the gravest type of errors:

 - Train-Test Dilution.